FreeAgent/emacs-for-clojure/README.markdown

-# Additions to init.el in this fork
+# Additions in this fork

    * rainbow-delimiters ; rainbow colours for rounded brackets in Clojure/Lisp
    * evil               ; Vim editing-keys in Emacs
    * elixir-mode        ; a mode for @josevalim's Elixir language
    * coffee-mode        ; a mode for CoffeeScript
    * js2-mode           ; a mode for JavaScript
-   * pony-mode          ; a mode for Django (the premier web-framework for Python)
+   * pony-mode          ; a mode for Django (Python's leading web-framework)
+   * projectile         ; a mode for navigating through a project

 Also:
    * column-number-mode ; minor-mode to show the column number on mode-line.
    * C-x f              ; to reopen a recently opened file.
    * uniquify           ; show a partial path to a file in the buffer.
+                        ; increased the font-size.

 # Emacs for Clojure Starter Kit